PoisotLab/ms_betacov_mapping/README.md

-low likelihood of infecting novel hosts but, once locally introduced into a new host (either a new species, or an immunologically naïve population), the specialized virus could spread relatively easily due to encountering little immune resistance (CITE PLOWRIGHT).
+low likelihood of infecting novel hosts but, once locally introduced into a new host (either a new species, or an immunologically naïve population), the specialized virus could spread relatively easily due to encountering little immune resistance [@Plowright2011Urban].
 With the right combination of viral traits, such as low disease-induced mortality or high transmission rate, this could lead to successfully spread within the new host community.
 However, while high adaptation to a specific host can be advantageous, it may also lead to maladaptation when the pathogen encounters a new unsuitable host, potentially resulting in its extinction.

-> Plowright RK, Foley P, Field HE, Dobson AP, Foley JE, Eby P, Daszak P. Urban habituation, ecological connectivity and epidemic dampening: the emergence of Hendra virus from flying foxes (Pteropus spp.).
-Proceedings of the Royal Society B: Biological Sciences.
-2011 Dec 22;278(1725):3703-12.

-Bats---and the spillover of their viruses---are also sensitive to anthropogenic factors others than climate change, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc;
+Bats---and the spillover of their viruses---are also sensitive to anthropogenic factors others than climate change, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018Geographic; @Treitler2016Effect;
-@Rulli2021LanCha; @Mendenhall2014PreBio].
-This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011InvRol], but identifying areas at risk, and protecting the health of bats and ecosystems within those zones, can be a win-win intervention for both [@Hopkins2021HowIde;
+@Rulli2021Landuse; @Mendenhall2014Predictinga].
+This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011Investigating], but identifying areas at risk, and protecting the health of bats and ecosystems within those zones, can be a win-win intervention for both [@Hopkins2021HowIde;
-@Plowright2021LanUse;@OHHLEP2022OneHea].
+@Plowright2021Lan;@OHHLEP2022One].
 As we scale these predictions down in space to finer spatial resolutions to guide public health actions [@Muylaert2022Present], the incorporation of human activity predictors will become more importyant [@Ka-WaiHui2006Reasons].